lucasmazzetto/autopilot_neural_network/README.md

 ### 🚗 Inference

 Before starting the `autopilot` node, make sure the correct model is configured.
 Update the `model_path` parameter in the `autopilot_neural_network/config/parameters.yaml` file to point to the location of your trained model.
 This ensures that the autopilot loads and uses the intended neural network during execution.
+Make sure to rebuild the package after changing the parameters.

 Start the simulation environment before running the inference node.
 Launch the vehicle simulation using `vehicle.launch.py`.
 This initializes the Gazebo world and the vehicle: